madwire-media/firstmate/Readme.md

 Copying from /usr/lib/node_modules/Firstmate/templates/dockerDeployment/node-js-express/service to fm/svc1
 ```

 Now you should have some node.js source code at `source/svc1` and some Docker and Helm stuff in `fm/svc1`.
-Your `firstmate.hjson` file was also edited, and it should look like this:
+Firstmate also put some stuff into your `firstmate.hjson` file.
+Hjson is a human-readable extension of JSON, and it looks like this: (if you want to learn more, see [hjson.org](http://hjson.org/))

 ```hjson
 {